Skip to main content

 1800-1803: States Returns to England to Reclaim his Annuity

-When States sailed for England he thought he would be able to complete his business and return within the year.
-While there, however, he was called upon to assist General John Dalrymple, the last of the quartermasters under investigation for wartime profiteering and States ended up staying in London for three years.
-During his extended stay he managed not only to have his annuity resumed by the Erskine family, including reimbursements for delinquent payments, but he also received a large settlement from Dalrymple and the other quartermasters he had previously aided.
+States had expected to complete his business and return from London within the year.
+While there, he agreed to assist General John Dalrymple, the last of the quartermasters under investigation for wartime profiteering.
+States remained in London for three years.
+During that time he managed to have his annuity resumed by the Erskine family, and received a large settlement from Dalrymple and the other quartermasters he had previously aided.

 These funds were not provided willingly and voluntarily.
 States was forced to threaten his noble clients with exposure.
-Above the annuity and other financial considerations, he received an additional 12,000 pounds in payments which, in today’s money, would equal about $1,200,000.
-In return for these payments, States agreed to destroy all of the records he had used to document and defend the quartermasters’ accounts before the Treasury Department’s Committee of Investigation, documents that could conceivably have been used to incriminate the quartermasters if the investigation was reopened.
+Above the annuity and other financial considerations, he received an additional 12,000 pounds in payments (worth more than $2 million today).
+In return for these payments, States agreed to destroy all of the records that he had used to document and defend the quartermasters’ accounts before the Treasury Department’s Committee of Investigation, documents that could conceivably have been used to incriminate the quartermasters if the investigation was reopened.

 1800-1803: Shopping for the Best of the Best

-While in England, States shopped at many of the finest and most fashionable shops in London to purchase housewares, decorative objects, clothing and personal gifts to send back to Elizabeth.
+While in England, States shopped at many of the finest and most fashionable shops in London to purchase trees and plants, housewares, decorative objects, clothing, and personal gifts to send back to Elizabeth and their farm.
 Concerned about his and his wife’s reputation and status, he wrote to Elizabeth:

 “I now send my dear Love by Captn Webb the things I mentioned in my last, with some additions, you will be surprised to find them so expensive, but exclusive of the happiness I have in contributing to yours, I have another.
 It is simply this.
 I do not wish that your malicious neighbors or even an Acquaintance in Town, should trace in your appearance too plainly the cause of my leaving you.
 Therefore I wish you not only to have these presents to show but to wear.”
 (States Dyckman to Elizabeth, September 1, 1800)